 You'll need some info to hand, so please make sure you're ready with:

-- Existing academic qualifications - although you don't neccessarily need any existing qualifications to join the course, if you do have any then it would be useful for us to know about them
+- Existing academic qualifications - although you don't necessarily need any existing qualifications to join the course, if you do have any then it would be useful for us to know about them

-- Reference - you'll be able to upload a reference from someone who is able to testify to your acadmic abilities; you'll need their name, email address and a written submission
+- Reference - you'll be able to upload a reference from someone who is able to testify to your academic abilities; you'll need their name, email address and a written submission

-- Personal statement - use this area to explain to us why you'd like to study the History Bridge Course with us; let us know your passions and interests
+- Personal statement - use this area to explain to us why you'd like to study the History Short Course with us.

 Got everything ready?
 Then it's time to apply.

-The History Bridge Course has a long history of its own and many of its students have progressed on to undergraduate study and beyond.
+The History Short Course has a long history of its own and many of its students have progressed on to undergraduate study and beyond.
 This is what former students have said:

-“I found the Bridge Course to be very interesting and useful.
+“I found the History Short Course to be very interesting and useful.
 It has helped me know what to expect and familiarise myself with the university.”

 “I found the process incredibly valuable and useful.
 It gave a really clear vison for the outcome and a good level of guidance and support.
 I will (and have) recommend it to friends in the future”

 “From leaving school (in 1978) to now I have not studied or written any essays.
-After the Bridge Course I feel excited, confident and well-equipped to handle a full-time History degree course.”
+After the History Short Course I feel excited, confident and well-equipped to handle a full-time History degree course.”

 The History Bridge Course is a 12 week course which aims to take your passion and enthusiasm for history and adapt it to the academic environment.
 No previous qualifications are necessary and we are open to all applicants over the age of 21 .
 If you have spent time away from education, for whatever reason, the course provides an opportunity to learn some new skills with the end goal of becoming an undergraduate in the School of History.